 - Bidirectional Glenn procedure.
-In this procedure, your baby's surgeon attaches the blood vessel that handles blood from the upper body (superior vena cava) to the pulmonary artery.
+In this procedure, your baby's surgeon attaches the blood vessel that receives blood from the upper body (superior vena cava) to the pulmonary artery.
 This procedure is usually done between 4 and 6 months of age.
-This can be performed without the need the use of the heart-lung machine (off-pump Glenn).
+This sometimes can be performed without the need to use the heart-lung machine (off-pump Glenn).

 - Fontan procedure.
 During this procedure, which is typically done when your child is 2 or 3 years old, the surgeon will connect the blood vessel that handles blood from the lower body (inferior vena cava) to the pulmonary artery.
 This serves to restore the oxygen level back to normal and represents the final stage.
 This also can be performed without the use of the heart-lung machine (off-pump Fontan).